liv7c/devblog/posts/exploring-generics-and-generic-constraints.md

 }
 ```

-One problem with this approach is that you lose type safety.
-By making `value` an `any` type, the return value of `identity` will be `any` as well.
-If you store the result in a variable, this variable will be `any` and could cause type errors.
+One problem with this approach is that you lose all type safety.
+By making `value` a type of `any`, the return value of `identity` will also be of type `any`.
+If you store it in a variable, this variable will also be of type `any`, which could cause some type errors.

 ```typescript
 const name = identify("Lisa"); // name will be of type `any` const total: number = name; // would not throw a type error
 ```

-We want TypeScript to infer what type of argument we use.
+We want TypeScript to infer the type of the argument.
 That's when generics come to the rescue.

 ```typescript
 function identity<T>(arg: T): T {